badger-99/rails-react_template/README.md

 # 📖 Hello Rails-React <a name="about-project"></a>

-**Hello Rails-React** Is a fullstack app that combines Ruby on Rails for the back end and React for the front end.
+**Hello Rails-React** Is a fullstack Rails-React app template.
+It combines Ruby on Rails for the back end and React with Redux and React Routes for the front end.
 The Ruby on Rails app provides JSON-formated data through an API endpoint that is then consumed by the React app and rendered on the browser.
-This project can be used as a template for simple Rails-React applications.

 ## 🛠 Built With <a name="built-with"></a>